dfki-ric-underactuated-lab/double_pendulum/README.md

 ## Installation

+We recommend using a virtual python environment with version >=3.8.10.

 Install dependencies:

-    sudo apt-get install libyaml-cpp-dev
+    sudo apt-get install libyaml-cpp-dev python3-sphinx python3-numpydoc python3-sphinx-rtd-theme

+Update pip:

+    pip install -U pip

 To install this project, clone this repository and do

     make install

 in the main directory.
-We recommend using a virtual python environment.
 For more details, we refer to the [documentation]().

 ## Documentation